 2.9.4 To keep all fire doors closed and not to wedge or prop them open.

 2.9.5 Not to obstruct access to the Room of the Building and to keep hallways and landings fire escapes and fire doors clear of any obstruction as a means of escape from fire or other emergency.

 2.9.6 You must not interfere or tamper with or damage any fire and/or smoke/and or heat alarm equipment or system anywhere in the Room or the Building.
 This includes not blocking interfering with tampering with or damaging the air vents in the bathrooms and not using any fire blankets other than for their proper use.
 Any such interference or tampering improper use or damage is a serious breach of this Agreement and the University will usually end this Agreement if you do any such things.

 2.9.7 To comply with any instructions issued by the University from time to time in connection with the evacuation of the Building whenever a fire alarm is activated in the Building.

 2.9.8 In the interests of safety and security not to leave the front door of the Building (or any individual flat within the Building) propped or wedged open or unlocked.

 2.9.9 In the interests of safety and security not to tamper with any restraints on any window.

-2.9.10 To notify the University (which if the Building is staffed on site or has a warden means informing the staff or warden), if you will not be using the Room for any period of more than 72 hours (ie three days and nights).
+2.9.10 To notify the University (which if the Building is staffed on site or has a Resident Assistant means informing the staff or Resident Assistant), if you will not be using the Room for any period of more than 72 hours (ie three days and nights).
 This is for health and safety reasons including fire safety and water flushing which the University must do to prevent an outbreak of legionella disease.

 Cleaning and maintenance